axelboc/website-rmittkd/src/pages/contact.md

 ---
-metaDescription: >-
-  Check out our frequently asked questions or get in touch with us through our contact form.
-Better even, come to our next training session!
 faqIntro: >-
   Here are some of the questions we most often get asked.
 Can't find an answer or just want to get in touch?
 Fill in our <a